WatcherWhale/zbsniff2json/README.md

 # Zigbee Sniff2JSON
 Welcome to our Sniff2JSON tool.
 This project was developed for the course "Wireless technologies".
-It sniffs for Zigbee traffic and outputs a JSON file with all the specifics.
+It sniffs for Zigbee traffic and outputs a JSON file with all required specifics.

 ![logo](./logo.png)

 ## Requirements

 This project is based on the Killerbee project, primarily we altered the zbdump script to accomplish our tool.
-It still depends on some of the packages of Killerbee, so be sure to have those available as well.
+It still depends on some of the packages of Killerbee, be sure to have those available as well.

 - CC2531 usb dongle
 - The Killerbee project: `https://github.com/riverloopsec/killerbee`